-According to a study of 303 subjects Asian children to investigate the subjects’ gut microbiota community profile, Prevotella (P-type) or Bifidobacterium/Bacteroides (BB-type) are able to encourage two classification of enterotype-like clusters[6].
-The P-type mostly found in subjects from Indonesia and Thailand, while BB-type majorly found in Japan, Taiwan and China.
-Subjects with high P-type have diets rich with resistant starch.
+According to a study of 303 Asian children in which the subjects’ gut microbiota community profiles were investigated, Prevotella (P-type) or Bifidobacterium/Bacteroides (BB-type) are able to encourage two classifications of enterotype-like clusters[6].
+The P-type is mostly found in subjects from Indonesia and Thailand, while the BB-type is mainly found in Japan, Taiwan and China.
+Subjects with high P-type have diets rich in resistant starch.
 This explained the low bile acid biosynthesis and high carbohydrate digestion suggested by predictive metagenomics.

-Previous results[6] revealed that gut microbiota of Indonesian in school aged children represented by two uniques population were quite distinct from those in other contries.
-Jogjakarta and Bali regions were selected to repersent Jawanese tribe, the most abundantt and wideley spreading through out Indonesia archopelago and Balines tribe which mainly only concentrated in Bali Island, but those tribes have different life style and diets as those strongly associated with different religions and believe.
-Based on this facts, Yogakarta and Bali are selected as the sites of current studies as those also performed in previous study[6].
-Currently various methods have been used to study gut microbiota populations.
-In this research, culture methods on various selective media reflecting living microorganisms are rarely used and replaced by culture independence methods, including quantitative real-time PCR.
-Objectives of the study, to establish a baseline microbiota composition of healthy Indonesian people living in Yogyakarta and Bali, both young and elderly.
-This baseline could be used for further study to look up the correlation of gut microbiota with several diseases, such as obesity, diabetic type II, and liver diseases.
-Therefore, the choices of Yogyakarta and Bali are considered because both have differing lifestyle and diet habit.
+Previous results[6] revealed that gut microbiota in Indonesian schoolchildren was represented by two unique populations, which were quite distinct from those in other countries.
+Yogyakarta and Bali regions were selected to represent the Javanese tribe, the most abundant and widespread through out the Indonesian archipelago and the Balinese tribe which is only concentrated in Bali Island.
+Both tribes have different lifestyles and diets as are strongly associated with different religions and beliefs.
+Based on these facts, Yogyakarta and Bali were selected as the sites for the current study as in the previous study[6].
+Currently, various methods have been used to study gut microbiota populations.
+In this research, culture methods on various selective media reflecting living microorganisms are rarely used and replaced by culture independent methods, including quantitative real-time polymerase chain reaction (PCR).
+The objectives of the present study were to establish a baseline microbiota composition in both healthy young and elderly Indonesian subjects living in Yogyakarta and Bali.
+This baseline was then used to further study the correlation between gut microbiota and several diseases, such as obesity, type II diabetes, and liver diseases.
+Therefore, Yogyakarta and Bali were selected due to their different lifestyles and diet habits.

 MATERIALS AND METHODS

-Subject’s characteristics and ethic statement
+Subject characteristics and ethic statement

-The study subjects were selected from two different sites which were Yogyakarta and Bali, Indonesia.
-Elderly study subjects (aged 70 years and above) were recruited from Elderly Houses, while younger study subjects (aged from 25-45 years old) were voluntary from university students and employees.
-All the study subjects had signed an informed consent before study.
-At the pre-screening of study subjects, they were instructed not to consume any fermented milk products, probiotics, or prebiotics for the entire study (1-14 d).
-In addition, information on medical history, physical examination, demographic parameters and vital signs were obtained from each subject as can be seen in Table 1.
-A pregnancy test was performed on women, where applicable.
-The ethical clearance was approved by Medical and Health Research Ethics Committee, Faculty of Medicine, Universitas Gadjah Mada—Dr. Sardjito General Hospital (Ref: KE/FK/988/EC/2016), dated 2 September 2016.
+The study subjects were selected from two different sites, Yogyakarta and Bali, Indonesia.
+Elderly subjects (aged 70 years and above) were recruited from Elderly Houses, while younger subjects (aged from 25-45 years) were volunteer university students and employees.
+All subjects signed an informed consent before the study.
+During pre-screening of the study subjects, they were instructed not to consume fermented milk products, probiotics, or prebiotics for the entire study (1-14 d).
+In addition, information on medical history, physical examination, demographic parameters and vital signs were obtained from each subject (Table 1).
+A pregnancy test was performed in women, where applicable.
+Ethical clearance was approved by the Medical and Health Research Ethics Committee, Faculty of Medicine, Universitas Gadjah Mada—Dr. Sardjito General Hospital (Ref: KE/FK/988/EC/2016), on 2 September 2016.

 Sample collection

 During the assessment period (1-14 d), information on the intestinal microbiota and intestinal environment were collected.
-Before the fecal collection, each of subjects was given a stool kit and explained the procedure.
-On day 14 (± 1 d), the subjects were asked to defecate upon a trail paper and immediately transferred it into a fecal tube containing RNA later.
-If the fecal samples were collected during the day, subjects delivered the sample to the clinical center as soon as possible.
-However, if fecal samples were collected during the evening, subjects stored samples in an icebox with completely ice bags and brought them to the clinical center in the next morning.
-On elderly group, study team involved in fecal sample collection and questionnaire completion.
+Before fecal collection, each subject was given a stool kit and the procedure was explained.
+On day 14 (± 1 d), the subjects were asked to defecate upon a trail paper (Eiken Chemical Co., Ltd) which was immediately transferred into a fecal tube containing RNA later (Thermo Fischer Scientific).
+If the fecal samples were collected during the day, the subjects delivered the sample to the clinical center as soon as possible.
+However, if fecal samples were collected during the evening, the subjects stored the samples in an icebox containing ice bags and brought them to the clinical center the following morning.
+In the elderly group, the study team was involved in fecal sample collection and questionnaire completion.

 Intestinal microbiota